timurmurmurik/anfisacatrepo/README.md

 3. Add block entities for pipes, turbines, and generators with data-driven tuning.
 4. Integrate automation (sensors, regulators, PID controllers) and visualization widgets.
 5. Populate world generation and progression, then balance with recipes and hazards.

+## Building (coming soon)
+A standard Fabric Gradle build will output a `.jar` distributable.
+Until the Gradle files are added, only source stubs are present.

 ## License
 MIT (placeholder).